edelooff/variable-scope/content/python/uweb-analysis.rst

 #. if there is not, check if there is an attribute called *bar* on *foo*;
 #. if there is not, raise ``TemplateKeyError`` (for printing, this causes the tag definition to be returned).

-Aside from the syntax that's very un-Python (the dot would have been a better operator for this), the retrieval mechanism causes problems if 'bar' exists as an item while the attribute is desired.
+Aside from the syntax that's very unlike Python (the dot would have been a better operator for this), the retrieval mechanism causes problems if 'bar' exists as an item while the attribute is desired.
 The solution within the current system is to define a tag function that returns a closure to return the provided attribute:

 .. code-block:: python